firebox251/firebox251/README.md

 - 📫 How to reach me ...
 Ring Ring
 - 😄 Pronouns: ...Its FIRE
-- ⚡ Fun fact: ...Be carefull while playingwith it!!
+- ⚡ Fun fact: ...Be carefull while playing with it!!

 <!---